linode/apl-docs/docs/get-started/installation/dns.md

 sidebar_label: DNS
 ---

-The APL [Builds](../../for-devs/console/builds.md) and [Projects](../../for-devs/console/projects.md) features are NOT supported when APL is installed with minimal values.
-Install APL with DNS to use all APL features.
+The [Builds](../../for-devs/console/builds.md) and [Projects](../../for-devs/console/projects.md) features are NOT supported without DNS configured.
+Install with DNS to use all features.

 ## Linode Domains